 This method will apply if analysis shows that Mod 0410A has not been effective in its aims of resolving all Unregistered sites by the time they have been Unregistered for 12 months, and therefore new sites (created after 01/09/2013 and hence subject to Mod 0410A) are still entering Shipper Activity and Orphaned.
 If this is the case, the two elements of Shipper Activity and Orphaned - pre-Mod 0410A and post-Mod 0410A - must be modelled separately.
 The method for pre-Mod 0410A remains the same as in Method A. For the post-Mod 0410A category, it is first necessary to model the total UG for each UG category, using the standard techniques described above.
 The results of this are extrapolated to the forecast year using the most appropriate method (current level/step change/trend), and the post-Mod 0410A element for the forecast year is calculated as the difference between the total and the pre-Mod 0410A element.
+The pre-Mod

-These two subpopulations must be modelled separately because different factors that lead to the final estimates of consumption not backbilled must be applied as described in Steps 5 and 6.
+0410A UG is split between temporary and permanent using the "proportion not backbilled" factor, whilst the post Mod 0410A set is split using "proportion disconnected".
+These two sub-populations must be modelled separately because different factors that lead to the final estimates of consumption not backbilled must be applied as described in Steps 5 and 6.
 The relevant factors are applied to the pre-Mod 0410A and post-Mod 0410A elements to give the final permanent/temporary split for this UG category.